Five-year Goals and Associated Interim Benchmarks

-From UNC Pembroke: Over the coming years, UNCP will seek to continue to significantly reduce male students’ achievement gap in undergraduate-degree efficiency.
-Strengthening support systems on campus, along with measuring performance metrics among the target group (including early and mid-term grades, credit-hour progression and performance in specific gateway courses) will allow the university to make progress in this critical area.
-Consistent with national trends, 36 percent of UNCP’s students are male.
+From UNC Pembroke: Over the coming years, UNCP will continue to significantly reduce male students’ achievement gap in undergraduate-degree efficiency.
+The university will make progress in this critical area by strengthening support systems and measuring performance metrics among the target group.
+Consistent with national trends, 35% of UNCP’s students are male.
 Historically, this population has not been retained as consistently as its female counterpart, with many male students transferring or leaving school altogether.
-For the 2019-2020 academic year, UNCP saw an increase in male undergraduate-degree efficiency to 17.9%.
-The Center for Student Success and Division of Student Affairs, along with individual academic programs and departments are partnering to ensure this population is retained and progresses at a rate that puts students on a trajectory for timely degree completion.
+For the 2020-21 academic year, UNCP saw an increase in male undergraduate-degree efficiency to 24.5.
+The Center for Student Success and Division of Student Affairs, along with individual academic programs and departments, are partnering to ensure this population is retained and progresses at a rate that puts students on a trajectory for timely degree completion.
 The results of these initiatives will be most noticeable in the plan’s subsequent years.

 By 2021-22, UNCP will produce 499 critical workforce credentials, an increase of 29.6% (114 additional critical workforce credentials over a base of 385).

 From UNC Pembroke: UNC Pembroke seeks to strengthen its position as the anchor economic institution in southeastern North Carolina.
-Thus, it will focus on educating a qualified, well-trained workforce in several key fields, including health sciences, STEM, and K-12 education.
-In fall 2018, UNCP announced the formation of a new College of Health Sciences, focused on both expanding existing health-care programs and adding new ones in high demand fields.
-This could significantly impact progress toward this goal area.
+Thus, it will focus on educating a qualified, well-trained workforce in key fields including health sciences, STEM, and K-12 education.
+In fall 2018, UNCP announced the formation of a College of Health Sciences, focused on expanding health care programs and adding new ones in high demand fields.
+In spring 2021, the McKenzie-Elliott School of Nursing was established to expand the university’s successful nursing program.
+That expansion could significantly impact progress toward this goal.
 Another critical workforce, K-12 education, is at the core of UNC Pembroke’s historic mission.
 Founded as a normal college to train American Indian teachers, UNCP remains committed to this vision, producing well-trained educators through the School of Education.
 Innovative partnership programs like the 3+2 engineering program and pathways to veterinary school and medical school will result in even more STEM graduates.

 By fall 2021, UNCP will enroll 3,458 low-income students, a 11.2% increase over 2015 levels (349 additional low-income students over a base of 3,109).

 From UNC Pembroke: UNC Pembroke serves a distinctly rural, low-income, and diverse student population.
-More than 70 percent of the university’s students receive financial aid or need-based assistance.
+More than 70% of the university’s students receive financial aid or need-based assistance.
 As an institution of access and affordability, UNC Pembroke remains committed to serving low-income students, many of whom may be the first in their families to attend college.
-By lowering in-state tuition to $500 per semester, the NC Promise Tuition Plan is attracting a greater number of students for whom financial barriers to a college education might otherwise have been too great.
-A 32 percent increase in overall enrollment since 2018—including a significant increase in the number of transfer students—and a record number of applications indicate that low-income enrollment at UNC Pembroke may continue to grow.
+By lowering in-state, undergraduate tuition to $500 per semester, the NC Promise Tuition Plan is attracting a greater number of students for whom financial barriers to a college education might otherwise have been too great.
+A 32% increase in overall enrollment since 2018 — including a significant increase in the number of transfer students — and a record number of applications indicate that low-income enrollment at UNC Pembroke may continue to grow.

 By fall 2021, UNCP will enroll 4,021 rural students, a 9.8% increase over 2016 levels (359 additional rural students over a base of 3,662).

 From UNC Pembroke: Located in predominantly rural southeastern North Carolina, UNC Pembroke serves a distinctly rural student population, with the majority hailing from the primary nine-county service region.
-UNCP offers an educational environment where all students are embraced and supported throughout their academic journey; this nurturing atmosphere appeals to many rural students.
-By lowering in-state tuition to $500 per semester, the NC Promise Tuition Plan is improving access to a college education for many rural, low-income, and first generation students.
-A 32 percent increase in enrollment since 2018, surpassing its 2021 goal—including a significant increase in the number of transfer students—indicate that rural enrollment at UNC Pembroke may continue to grow.
+UNCP offers an educational environment where all students are embraced and supported throughout their academic journey.
+This nurturing atmosphere appeals to many rural students.
+In spring 2022, UNCP opened the doors to the James A. Thomas Hall housing the Thomas School of Business, providing students access to cutting-edge technology to provide the region’s next generation of business leaders.
+With in-state, undergraduate tuition set at $500 per semester, the NC Promise Tuition Plan is improving access to a college education for many rural, low-income, and first-generation students.
+UNC Pembroke surpassed its 2022 enrollment goal with a 32% increase since 2018.
+That number included a significant increase in the number of transfer students, indicating that rural enrollment at UNC Pembroke may continue to grow.

 Undergraduate Degree Efficiency